-The mortality table used in this valuation was the RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
+RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
+This assumption was first used for the September 30, 2014 valuation of the System.
 For retirees, 100% of the table rates were used.
 For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.